InvoiceFox/Workonomic-API-bash/API-docs.md

 ------------

 We use curl for examples, so you can try them for yourself.
 Here we call resource "project" with method "select-all".
 We get the JSON with data back, which is default format.
-API token is passed an HTTP BASIC AUTH user parameter.
+API token is passed as HTTP BASIC AUTH user parameter.

 ```bash
 $ curl -v -k \